-Nitrogen content in grain (%): Data pertaining to nitrogen content in grain has recorded at both the year during the investigation.
-The crop growth has been presented in Table no. 2.
-The pooled analysis data on nitrogen content in grain of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of nitrogen content in grain (3.92 %). followed by I2 (One Irrigation at pre-flowering). and lowest percentage of nitrogen content in grain was recorded (3.41 %) under the treatment I1 Control (No irrigation).
+Nitrogen content in grain (%):

+The percentage nitrogen contents obtained from the studies were presented in Table 2.
+The pooled analysis data on percentage nitrogen content in grains indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) recorded maximum percent N content in grain (3.92 %), followed by I2 (One Irrigation at pre-flowering). and lowest percentage of nitrogen content in grain was recorded (3.41 %) under the treatment I1 Control (No irrigation).

-The pooled analysis of data on nitrogen content in grain similarly influenced by different nutrient management practices at maximum percentage of nitrogen content in grain was recorded (3.99 %) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS (3.86, 3.75 and 3.61 %) respectively.
+The pooled analysis of data on nitrogen content in grains was similarly influenced by different nutrient management practices (Ghimire and Bana , 2011). as maximum percentage of nitrogen content in grain was recorded (3.99 %) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS) Ot was followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS (3.86, 3.75 and 3.61 %) respectively.
 However, the lowest percentage of nitrogen content in grain was recorded (3.49 %) under the treatment T1 (RDF 120:60:40).

-Also reported similar results Ghimire and Bana (2011).
+The uptake of nutrients is known to be enhanced by soil moisture content.
+Adequate soil moisture and foliar application of nutrients creates a synergy for nutritional enrichment in the soil solution, essential for nutrient uptake throughout the growth of the plants, thereby encouraging the N content of the grains.

 Phosphorus content in grain (%):

-Data presenting to phosphorus content in grain has recorded at both the year during the investigation.
-The crop growth has been presented in Table no. 2.
-The pooled analysis data on phosphorus content in grain of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of phosphorus content in grain (0.64 %). followed by I2 (One Irrigation at pre-flowering). and lowest percentage of phosphorus content in grain was recorded (0.56 %) under the treatment I1 Control (No irrigation).
+Data pertaining to phosphorus content in grains (Table 2) indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of phosphorus content in grain (0.64 %), followed by I2 (One Irrigation at pre-flowering). and lowest percentage of phosphorus content in grain was recorded (0.56 %) under the treatment I1 Control (No irrigation).

-The pooled analysis of data on phosphorus content in grain similarly influenced by different nutrient management practices at maximum percentage of phosphorus content in grain was recorded (0.65 %) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Which was being at par with T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS).
-Followed by T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS (0.61 and 0.59 %) respectively.
-However, the lowest percentage of phosphorus content in grain was recorded (0.56 %) under the treatment T1 (RDF 120:60:40).
-Also reported similar results Ghimire and Bana (2011).
+The pooled analysis of data on phosphorus content in grains show similar influence by different nutrient management practices.
+Maximum percentage phosphorus content of grains recorded (0.65 %) was with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
+Which was being at par with T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), followed by T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS (0.61 and 0.59 %) respectively.
+However, the lowest percentage of phosphorus content in grain was recorded (0.56 %) under the treatment T1 (RDF 120:60:40) as earlier reported Ghimire and Bana (2011).
+The trend may be related to the importance of sulphur , present in the three treatments, five, four and two that received foliar applications of sulphur, in the growth and yield of mustard.

-Potassium content in grain (%): Data presenting to potassium content in grain has recorded at both the year during the investigation.
-The crop growth has been presented in Table no. 2.
-The pooled analysis data on potassium content in grain of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of potassium content in grain (0.88 %). followed by I2 (One Irrigation at pre-flowering). and lowest percentage of potassium content in grain was recorded (0.78 %) under the treatment I1 Control (No irrigation).
+Potassium content of grains (%):

+Table 2. shows the potassium content of mustard seeds.
+Pooled analysis data on potassium content in grains indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of potassium content in grain (0.88 %) , followed by I2 (One Irrigation at pre-flowering). and lowest percentage of potassium content in grain was recorded (0.78 %) under the treatment I1 Control (No irrigation).